-Bohunice’s decommissioning problems did not stop there.
-In the European Union accession negotiations for Slovakia, the European Commission effectively made the early closure of the outmoded and dangerous Soviet-built Bohunice-1 and -2 VVER reactors a condition of Slovakia’s entry, with Austria threatening to block Slovakia’s accession otherwise.
-While the EU committed €603 million ($860 million) over the 1999-2013 period for the reactors’ decommissioning, a major portion of these funds was siphoned off to pay for the construction of Mochovce-3 and -4, leaving the Slovakian government seeking a further €425 million for the Bohunice-1 and -2 decommissioning project (Slovenska Tlacova Agentura 2011; Committee on Budgetary Control 2011, 10; European Bank for Reconstruction and Development n.d.).
+Source: Jozef Kuruc and Ľubomír Mátel, Thirtieth Anniversary of Reactor Accident in A-1 Nuclear Power Plant Jaslovske Bohunice, Minulosť a súčasné trendy jadrovej chémie, 2007, p.
+272

 Currently Operating Slovakian Nuclear Power Stations

 In 2013 Slovakia generated 51.7 percent of its electricity from four nuclear reactors, making it the third most nuclear-reliant country in the world after Lithuania and France.
 All four currently operational reactors were built by the former Czechoslovakian state-owned Skoda JS organization in cooperation with the Soviet Union’s Atomenergoexport.
 Today they are operated by Slovenske elektrárne, which is 66 percent owned since 2004 by the Italian power giant Enel S.p.A., in which the Italian government is the largest single shareholder (Thomas 2009a, 2009b; Schneider and Froggatt 2014).